natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 "compression crypt" website.
-Ross' website is not always available online, so here's an [archived link](https://web.archive.org/web/20181223115027/http://www.ross.net/compression/index.html) to his homepage where the seven compression algorithms are linked.
+Ross' website is not always available online, so here's an [archived link](https://web.archive.org/web/20181223115027/http://www.ross.net/compression/index.html) to his homepage where the seven compression algorithms are located.
 A compression [benchmarking repo](https://github.com/1adityashetty1/benchmarking/tree/main/lzrw) on GitHub also contains the source code for most of the variants, with an additional header file to create a common interface for the different source files.